 The approximate 75-mile trail began at Fort Hays and traveled about 4 ½ miles southwest to Five Mile Hollow, so named for its distance from Hays City.
-It was a ready supply of water and grass and soon became a campsite on the road.
-In November 1871, a wagon train was caught here in a snowstorm, and at least one man died, frozen to death while trying to start a fire in the bottom of a wagon.
+It was a ready water supply and grass and soon became a roadside campsite.
+In November 1871, a wagon train was caught in a snowstorm, and at least one man died, frozen to death while trying to start a fire in the bottom of a wagon.

 One mile southwest of Five Mile Hollow, the road intercepted the Smoky Hill Trail, near which was a place called Lookout Station, established by the Butterfield Overland Despatch in 1865.
 The station was attacked in April 1867 by Sioux and Cheyenne, who burned the building, stole its stock, and nailed the cook to the barn before burning it.
 The station was rebuilt in 1868.
 Though the buildings are long gone, a Butterfield Overland Dispatch marker designates the site

 The path continued for about four miles before reaching the Smoky Hill River, where the camp of buffalo hunter Billy Dixon once stood.
 It was built in the fall of 1870 and consisted of a small picket house and a dugout.
 Urged on by freighters and hunters in the area, Dixon established a small store at the site where travelers could pick up supplies and whiskey.
 More interested in buffalo hunting, however, Dixon hired a man named Billy Reynolds to run the place.
 But, Reynolds absconded with all the goods and money in 1871, leaving the building empty and abandoned.

 Eight miles distant, the trail came to Big Timbers Creek, which once provided good water and grass for the travelers.
 A small community called Hampton was settled here, and a post office was established in 1877.
 The first postmaster was Monty Leach, who established a store.
 However, the town died when the nearby town of McCracken was organized with the coming of the railroad in 1886.
 Here, Big Timbers Creek curved, which required two crossings.